San Diego State University: Rankings and reputation

 SDSU is home to the first-ever MBA program in Global Entrepreneurship.
 As part of the program, students study at four universities worldwide, including the United States, China, the Middle East, and India.
 Corporate partners include Qualcomm, Invitrogen, Intel, Microsoft, and KPMG.
-In 1970, SDSU founded the first women's studies program in the country.

-Modern Healthcare ranked SDSU second for graduate schools for physician executives in relation to their Master in Public Health program.
+In 1970, SDSU founded the first women's studies program in the country.Modern Healthcare ranked SDSU second for graduate schools for physician executives in relation to their Master in Public Health program.
 SDSU is ranked No. 9 in Fortune Small Business's "America's Best Colleges For Entrepreneurs".

-In 2016, San Diego State University's Conrad Prebys Aztec Student Union has achieved LEED Double Platinum status, joining an elite group of energy-efficient buildings.
+In 2016, San Diego State University's Conrad Prebys Aztec Student Union achieved LEED Double Platinum status, joining an elite group of energy-efficient buildings.
 The recognition is shared by fewer than two dozen facilities around the world.

 Organization and administration

 Schools and colleges

-SDSU comprises three Liberal Arts colleges:
+SDSU comprises three liberal arts colleges: